MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Java Language
 =============

-The MicroEJ core engine is compatible with the Java language version 7.
+The MicroEJ Core Engine is compatible with the Java language version 7.

 Smart Linker (SOAR)